Structuralism (psychology): Criticisms

-Structuralism has faced a large amount of criticism, particularly from the school of psychology, functionalism which later evolved into the psychology of pragmatism (reconvening introspection into acceptable practices of observation).
+Structuralism has faced a large amount of criticism, particularly from functionalism, the school of psychology which later evolved into the psychology of pragmatism (reconvening introspection into acceptable practices of observation).
 The main critique of structuralism was its focus on introspection as the method by which to gain an understanding of conscious experience.
 Critics argue that self-analysis was not feasible, since introspective students cannot appreciate the processes or mechanisms of their own mental processes.
 Introspection, therefore, yielded different results depending on who was using it and what they were seeking.
 Some critics also pointed out that introspective techniques actually resulted in retrospection – the memory of a sensation rather than the sensation itself.

 Behaviorists, specifically methodological behaviorists, fully rejected even the idea of the conscious experience as a worthy topic in psychology, since they believed that the subject matter of scientific psychology should be strictly operationalized in an objective and measurable way.
 Because the notion of a mind could not be objectively measured, it was not worth further inquiry.
 However, radical behaviorism includes thinking, feeling, and private events in its theory and analysis of psychology.
 Structuralism also believes that the mind could be dissected into its individual parts, which then formed conscious experience.
 This also received criticism from the Gestalt school of psychology, which argues that the mind cannot be broken down into individual elements.

 Besides theoretical attacks, structuralism was criticized for excluding and ignoring important developments happening outside of structuralism.
 For instance, structuralism did not concern itself with the study of animal behavior, and personality.

 Titchener himself was criticized for not using his psychology to help answer practical problems.
 Instead, Titchener was interested in seeking pure knowledge that to him was more important than commonplace issues.